tcxcx/dot-proxy/packages/ui/README.md

 - Built using the [Polkadot Next.js Starter](https://github.com/niklasp/polkadot-nextjs-starter)
 - Inspired by [Multix](https://github.com/Tbaut/Multix) multisignature and proxy management tool
 - Polkadot Network and Parity Technologies

+# Polkadot Governance Proxy App

+This application allows users to manage proxy accounts for Polkadot governance and vote on referenda using those proxies.
+The implementation leverages the Polkadot API to directly connect to the chain.

+## Features

+- Connect to Polkadot network using Polkadot extension
+- View and manage governance proxy accounts
+- Browse ongoing and closed referenda
+- Filter referenda by governance track
+- Vote on referenda using proxy accounts with conviction voting

+## Technical Implementation

+### API Connection

+The application connects directly to Polkadot network nodes using:

+- `polkadot-api` for API connectivity
+- Direct use of the chain's RPC endpoints
+- Custom `useApi` hook that provides chain information and API access

+### Governance Tracks

+OpenGov referenda are organized by governance tracks, which determine the properties and requirements for each referendum.
+The application:

+1. Fetches track information from the chain
+2. Displays track information for each referendum
+3. Allows filtering referenda by track
+4. Ensures votes are cast on the correct track

+### Referenda Handling

+Referenda are fetched and processed through:

+1. `useReferenda` hook - fetches multiple referenda with filtering options
+2. `useReferendum` hook - fetches a single referendum with detailed information
+3. `useGovernanceTracks` hook - fetches governance track information

+### Proxy Voting

+Voting through proxies is implemented via:

+1. The Polkadot Governance proxy mechanism
+2. `ConvictionVoting` module for applying voting conviction
+3. Transaction handling with appropriate error fallbacks
+4. Mock implementations for development where needed

+## Development

+The application uses mock data by default, but is structured to work with the real Polkadot API.
+The commented code in the hooks demonstrates how to transition from mock data to real API data.

+## Configuration

+The chain connection can be configured in the `papi-config.ts` file, which specifies:

+- Chain name
+- API descriptors
+- RPC endpoints

+## Contributing

+To contribute to this project, please ensure all implementations use the direct API approach rather than GraphQL or other intermediary services.